Punktum-dk/das-service-specification/README.md

 <a id="sandbox-environment"></a>
 ### Sandbox Environment

-- is_available requests made to this environment will reflect dummy data
+- is_available requests made to this environment will reflect data only available in the isolated [sandbox environment], please see the [sandbox environment specification](https://github.com/DK-Hostmaster/sandbox-environment-specification) for details.
 - Please see the section on test data
-- The sandbox does not implement actual rate limiting, but offers simulated rate limiting by using a specific request, please see the section on test data

 Sandbox is available at: `https://das-sandbox.dk-hostmaster.dk/`